ArturT/Railstom/README.md

 ### MailCatcher

+Please install [MailCatcher](http://mailcatcher.me).
+App is already configured to work with it in development environment.

+    $ gem install mailcatcher

-To run mailcatcher:
+To run mailcatcher in foreground:

-    $ mailcatcher
+    $ mailcatcher -f
     Starting MailCatcher
     ==> smtp://127.0.0.1:1025
     ==> http://127.0.0.1:1080